aydahanifi/Ayda/index.md

 Flunet in AutoCAD

 ### Job Experience
-2 month as Research expert in Naghsh click co.
+4 month as Research expert and IT expert in Naghsh click co.
 ## Licences && Certificates
+network++ at mftsk
 https://quera.ir/profile/ayda1